Odds are, your employees are experimenting with Generative Artificial Intelligence (Generative AI) in their roles.

 It’s a sentiment backed up by AI experts like Heather Murray who we had as a guest on the Built Right podcast:

-Understanding Generative AI and Its Capabilities
+Understanding AI Systems and Capabilities

 At its core, Generative AI uses machine learning algorithms and natural language processing to produce content that mimics human-like outputs.